hernanmanrique/hernanmanrique.github.io/README.md

 <p style="text-align: justify;">- B.A., Sociology                            | Pontificia Universidad Católica del Perú</p>

 ## Projects
+### Between conservation and extraction: Addressing socioecological dynamics of illicit economies and opportunities for rural development in Protected Areas of the Peruvian Amazon
+Fonds Wetenschappelijk Onderzoek - PhD Researcher
 ### Environmental crimes in Protected Areas in Peru: exploring penetration mechanisms and environmental impacts
 Social and Economic Research Council – Researcher
 ### Oil spills and its impacts on the health of indigenous peoples of the Peruvian Amazon